 By Daniel Gonzalez (UF/IFAS Extension Palm Beach County) and Chelsea Jones (Cornell Cooperative Extension Cortland County)

-- Mastery (October) – Working towards mastery in developing a healthy work-life balance is not always easy and takes practice.
-It also takes the same commitment we as for our 4-H’ers in their project areas.
-Remember to take a break, ask for help, turn it off, discover a hobby, and get some sleep!
+Working towards mastery in developing a healthy work-life balance is not always easy and takes practice.
+It also takes the same commitment we ask of our 4-H’ers in their project areas.
+Consider the presence of these concepts within your life:

 Did you find the above blog useful?
 Please let us know by completing this brief Qualtrics survey: http://bit.ly/3Jhowd3.
 This blog is a product of a larger mental health blogging series.
-If interested in receiving more information, please reach out to Daniel Gonzalez (firstname.lastname@example.org).
+If interested in receiving more information, please reach out to Daniel Gonzalez (email@example.com) and Chelsea Jones (firstname.lastname@example.org).

 Stay tuned for our next blog in the series this coming December, discussing Healthy Living!